 We document the importance of covenant violations in transmitting bank health to nonfinancial firms using a new supervisory data set of bank loans.
 More than one-third of loans in our data breach a covenant during the 2008-09 period, providing lenders the opportunity to force a renegotiation of loan terms or to accelerate repayment.
 Lenders in worse health are less likely to grant a waiver and more likely to force a reduction in the loan commitment.
 Quantitatively, the reduction in credit to borrowers with long-term credit but who violate a covenant accounts for an 11\% decline in the volume of loans and commitments outstanding during the 2008-09 crisis, slightly larger than the total contraction in credit during that period.
 We conclude that the transmission of bank health to nonfinancial firms occurs largely through the loan covenant channel.

 A geographic cross-sectional fiscal spending multiplier measures the effect of an increase in spending in one region in a monetary union.
 Empirical studies of such multipliers have proliferated in recent years.
-In this paper, I review this research and what the evidence implies for national multipliers.
+I review this research and what the evidence implies for national multipliers.
 Based on an updated analysis of the American Recovery and Reinvestment Act and a survey of empirical studies, my preferred point estimate for a cross-sectional output multiplier is 1.8.
-Economic theory of how to map these multipliers into a national multiplier has also advanced.
-Drawing on the theoretical literature, the paper discusses conditions under which the cross-sectional multiplier provides a rough lower bound for a particular national multiplier, the closed economy zero lower bound multiplier.
-Putting these elements together, the cross-sectional evidence suggests a national zero lower bound multiplier of about 1.7 or above, at the upper end of most studies based on time series evidence.
+Drawing on a complementary theoretical literature, the paper discusses conditions under which the cross-sectional multiplier provides a rough lower bound for a particular national multiplier, the closed economy, no-monetary-policy-response fiscal spending multiplier.
+Putting these elements together, the cross-sectional evidence suggests a national no-monetary-policy-response multiplier of about 1.7 or above.
 The paper concludes by offering suggestions for future research on cross-sectional multipliers.

 We propose that financial institutions can act as asset insulators, holding assets for the long run to protect their valuations from consequences of exposure to financial markets.
 We illustrate the empirical relevance of this theory for the balance sheet behavior of a large class of intermediaries, life insurance companies.
 The pass-through from assets to equity is an especially informative metric for distinguishing the asset insulator theory from Modigliani-Miller or other standard models.
 We estimate the pass-through using security-level data on insurers' holdings matched to corporate bond returns.
 Uniquely consistent with the insulator view, outside of the 2008-2009 crisis insurers lose as little as 10 cents in response to a dollar drop in asset values, while during the crisis the pass-through rises to roughly 1.
 The rise in pass-through highlights the fragility of insulation exactly when it is most valuable.